SMARTKT/CommentGrade/README.md

 The output of SmartKT gets generated in `SmartKT/outputs/libpng`.
 Make sure to check the logs in the terminal do not contain any errors and check the output folder `SmartKT/outputs/libpng` to ensure that the output files are generated.

-### Part 3 - Running Comment Probe
+### Part 3 - Running Comment Grade

-1. Comment probe can be run on multiple C and C++ code files of the target project at once.
+1. Comment Grade can be run on multiple C and C++ code files of the target project at once.
 The requirement is that the clang output file generated by SmartKT in Part 1 should also be present in the same folder as the code.
 We provide a helper script `copySMKT.py`.

 ```
-cd ../CommentProbe/CommentProbe
+cd ../CommentGrade/CommentGrade
 mkdir libpng
 python copySMKT.py ../../SmartKT/outputs/libpng libpng
 ```

-2. Now CommentProbe needs to be run.
+2. Now CommentGrade needs to be run.
 This requires setting up parameters in the file `run_script.py`.
-In line 2228, set the list variable `FILES_TO_RUN` to have all of the code files of the target project libpng whose clang xml output file were also generated (check the folder `CommentProbe/CommentProbe/libpng`, they were copied by the helper script `copySMKT.py`)
+In line 2228, set the list variable `FILES_TO_RUN` to have all of the code files of the target project libpng whose clang xml output file were also generated (check the folder `CommentGrade/CommentGrade/libpng`, they were copied by the helper script `copySMKT.py`)

-3. We provide a problem domain file for libpng in `CommentProbe/ProblemDomainConcepts/libpng_ProblemDomainConcepts.txt`.
+3. We provide a problem domain file for libpng in `CommentGrade/ProblemDomainConcepts/libpng_ProblemDomainConcepts.txt`.
 However, any other custom txt file of same format can also be used.
 Set the variable `PROBLEM_DOMAIN_FILE` at line 2237 in `run_script.py` to the path of the Problem Domain file.

-4. Create a folder CSV inside CommentProbe/CommentProbe/
+4. Create a folder CSV inside CommentGrade/CommentGrade/

 5. Run `run_script.py`